ColinWhittington/Assignment2_RigbyStore/README.md

 # Execution
 To execute this app, open the profile solution file in visual studio, run the build and then compile it to execute it.

+# Note
+The UML and output are inside the .doc file.